 And that’s a wrap!
 It is not always a smooth flowing homeschool schedule and things may need to be changed or switched around, but it is what is working for my family right now.
 I hope it helped you see that a homeschool schedule can be a good thing for your family and that is doesn’t have to be overwhelming!

-THEY WILL BE SENT RIGHT AWAY!
-HAPPY PLANNING!
+** THEY WILL BE SENT RIGHT AWAY, BUT YOU DO NEED TO CONFIRM YOU WANT THEM FIRST!** HAPPY PLANNING!

 Other Resources you may find helpful: